MicrosoftDocs/power-automate-docs/articles/minit/business-rules-statistics.md

 # Business rules statistics

-Along with statistics about your cases, activities, and edges, the Process Mining desktop app collects statistics on each of your business rules.
+Along with statistics about your cases, activities, and edges, the Power Automate Process Mining desktop app collects statistics on each of your business rules.
 You can view them in the **Statistics** screen.

 1. In the left panel, select **Statistics**.